5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Size: 256GB min

-Obviously, if you handle datasets in the gigabytes range and store them on your hard disk drive, you want at leasta 256GB or even a 512GB.
+If you handle datasets in the gigabytes range and store them on your hard disk drive, you want at least 256GB or even 512GB.

-If we are talking about reducing the time it takes to process datasets, how much storage you get doesn’t matter.
+If we are talking about reducing the time it takes to process datasets, storage size doesn’t matter.

-If we are talking about transfering data from storage to RAM, the difference is MINIMAL between all types of Solid State Drives.
+If we are talking about transfering data from storage to RAM, the difference between types of SSDs is MINIMAL.
+Performance differences between generations (PCIe NVme 4.0 vs PCie NVme 5.0) are mostly useful for moving files in and out of your laptop.

-In the scenario where your data set is much bigger than the RAM you have available and the CPU has to resort to do the processing straight out of the storage drive, then yes choosing the fastest Solid State Drive (PCIe 4.0 as of 2023) will make a significant difference.
+In the scenario where your data set is much bigger than the RAM, the CPU will have to do the processing straight out of the storage drive, then yes choosing the fastest Solid State Drive (PCIe 5.0 as of 2024) will make a significant difference.

-However, the performance of CPU-RAM data processing is WAY faster than CPU-SSD data processing so you WANT TO AVOID running out of RAM.
+However, the performance of CPU-RAM data processing is WAY faster than CPU-SSD data processing so you WANT TO AVOID it.

 A) Using the Cloud

-If you’re going to use the Cloud because your datasets are extremely large (100GB range) then you want to pick an SSD with as much storage as you can afford.
+If you’re going to use the Cloud because your datasets are extremely large (100GB range) then you want to pick an SSD with x2 the size of the largest data set you work with.

 5. Display